-How might we gather information from hard-to-access areas to prevent mass violence against civilians?
+How might we gather information from hard-to-access areas to prevent mass violence against civilians? read the brief

 Hi, I've just put together a sound sequence with some visuals - check it out!